Lawrence of Arabia (film): New restoration, Blu-ray, and theatrical re-release

 An 8K scan/4K intermediate digital restoration was made for Blu-ray and theatrical re-release during 2012 by Sony Pictures to celebrate the film's 50th anniversary.
 The Blu-ray edition of the film was released in the United Kingdom on 10 September 2012 and in the United States on 13 November 2012.

 According to Grover Crisp, executive VP of restoration at Sony Pictures, the new 8K scan has such high resolution that it showed a series of fine concentric lines in a pattern "reminiscent of a fingerprint" near the top of the frame.
 This was caused by the film emulsion melting and cracking in the desert heat during production.
 Sony had to hire a third party to minimise or eliminate the rippling artefacts in the new restored version.
 The digital restoration was done by Sony Colorworks DI, Prasad Studios, and MTI Film.

 A 4K digitally restored version of the film was screened at the 2012 Cannes Film Festival, at the 2012 Karlovy Vary International Film Festival, at the V Janela Internacional de Cinema in Recife, Brazil, and at the 2013 Cinequest Film & Creativity Festival in San Jose, California.

 In 2020, Sony Pictures reissued the film on a multi-film 4K UHD Blu-Ray release called the Columbia Classics 4K UltraHD Collection, which included other historically significant films from their library such as Dr. Strangelove (1964) and Mr. Smith Goes to Washington (1939).
 In honour of the film's 60th anniversary, the film was re-released in an individual four-disc steelbook set by Sony Pictures, with the same substantial collection of special features as the corrected bonus disc for the Columbia Classics release.

 Reception

 Box office

 During its initial theatrical run, the film earned $15 million in box office rentals in the United States and Canada.
+In the United Kingdom, the film set a record by selling over 1 million tickets from 13 theatres in six months.
+The film went on to gross $70 million worldwide, including $37.5 million in North America and $32.5 million in other territories.